A Weekend with Jane Austen

 April 6-8, 2018

-This event is an immersive experience that takes place in one of Toronto’s best-loved historic sites, Montgomery’s Inn.
+This event is an immersive experience, which takes place in one of Toronto’s best-loved historic sites, Montgomery’s Inn.

 This year’s theme is Austen’s novels Persuasion and Northanger Abbey, which were published 200 years ago this year.